Fences (film): Plot

 After complaining about his company's racist employment practices, Troy is promoted to a garbage truck driver, becoming the first African-American to do so in Pittsburgh.
 Bono suspects that Troy is cheating on Rose with Alberta, a woman he met at Taylor's bar, and encourages him to break it off.
 Troy repeatedly denies the affair, only admitting it to Bono and then Rose after he has gotten Alberta pregnant.
 He and Rose argue, and, when he aggressively grabs Rose's arm, Cory pushes him away, giving him "strike two".

 Troy and Rose continue to live in the same house, but are estranged.
 Gabriel is sent to live in a hospital.
 Alberta dies during childbirth, greatly upsetting Troy, who yells to Death that their fight is just between the two of them.
 He brings the baby, Raynell, home, and Rose agrees to raise the girl as her own, but refuses to accept Troy back into her life.

 Cory is considering enlisting in the Marines, having missed his opportunity to attend college.
 One day, when he returns home, an intoxicated and bitter Troy blocks his path and instigates a fight.
 When Cory swings a baseball bat at Troy, Troy overpowers Cory and kicks him out of the house.
 Disoriented, Troy once again challenges Death to come for him.

 Six years later, Troy dies of a heart attack.
 Cory, now a corporal in the Marines, returns home, but informs Rose that he has decided not to go to the funeral.
 Rose is upset and says that, while Troy had many flaws, he tried to do the best he could as a father.
-Cory reconsiders after sharing memories of Troy with Raynell, who he has not seen since she was a baby.
+Cory reconsiders after sharing memories of Troy with Raynell, whom he has not seen since she was a baby.
 Lyons is serving time in prison for forgery, but gets a furlough to attend the funeral, and Gabriel is released from the hospital as well.
 Before departing for the cemetery, Gabriel says it is time to tell Saint Peter to open the gates of Heaven for Troy.
 In the backyard, he attempts to play his trumpet, failing at first, but succeeding on his third try.
 The Sun comes out from behind the clouds and shines on Troy's family.